sbvoxel/vscode-scd/README.md

 # Sc Language Server Extension

-The extension adds support for the language server protocol for the Sc language.
+This extension adds support for the Sc language server.
 It depends on 'sclsp' existing in PATH.